 As you experience more investments over time, you will make mistakes and learn to ask new questions.
 Write them down in a checklist and make sure you review it before every new investment.
 This checklist is not for things that you will do any way (example, check the P/E ratio, etc), but more about the intangibles that you want to check out to satisfy your gut.
 These could be things like, “have I checked the management history?”, or, “are there any pending lawsuits against the company”, or even, “is the CEO dealing with a divorce or family illness that is distracting from doing his/her job?”.

 A large part of Spier’s evolution as a solid value investor resulted from his conscious decisions to re-design his lifestyle.
 These included avoiding temptations that actually hurt your investment process.
 For example, he stopped turning on his Bloomberg terminal.
 He also moved his office out of New York to Zurich, far away from the Wall Street.
 He decided not to be in the commercial center of the city to avoid the ritz and the tendency to overpay for things.
 He took up playing Chess and other games of strategy to learn to think a few steps forward.
 Many of these can be great tools to help develop a value investing mindset, although everyone has different needs.

-I generally take my time reading and break it up over multiple days, but I did finish this book in a single stretch.
+I generally take my time reading and break it up over multiple days, but I did finish The Education of a Value Investor in a single stretch.
 It is well written and the personal stories makes the book very readable and quite different from other investing books.
 This book will not teach you about the principles of value investing, but it goes into details of developing the attitudes and mindset to be a successful value investor.
 The behavioral aspects of value investing are not always written about and in my opinion are much more important to success than merely learning the techniques.

 In my opinion, this book belongs on every investor’s bookshelf.